 Many cases are identified during screening of family members of known cases.
 MEN 2A should also be suspected in patients with bilateral pheochromocytoma or at least 2 of its characteristic endocrine manifestations.
 The diagnosis can be confirmed with genetic testing.
 Although only 25% of MTC cases are familial, genetic testing of people with apparent sporadic MTC should be considered if patients are < 35 yr, tumors are bilateral or multicentric, or a family history is suspected; some experts recommend genetic testing for RET germline mutations in all patients with newly diagnosed MTC (1).

-Hyperparathyroidism is diagnosed by hypercalcemia, hypophosphatemia, and increased parathyroid hormone level.
+Hyperparathyroidism is diagnosed by finding hypercalcemia, hypophosphatemia, and increased parathyroid hormone level.

 Once genetic testing identifies a child as having a RET mutation, prophylactic thyroidectomy is recommended.
 Depending on the particular mutation, prophylactic thyroidectomy as early as the first months of life may be indicated.
 MTC can be cured or prevented by early thyroidectomy.